Should the Timing of Inspections be Predictable?: Introduction

-We analyze the following continuous-time model.
-A principal hires an agent to work on a long-term project that culminates in a breakthrough or a breakdown.
 The principal commits to the timing of costly inspections.
-At each time, the agent privately works or shirks.\footnote{In some applications, shirking represents an unproductive (even fraudulent) activity, such as diverting funds.} Work increases the arrival rate of breakthroughs and decreases the arrival rate of breakdowns.
 Each inspection yields a binary result---pass or fail---that (partially) reveals the agent's past actions, as described in detail below.
 If the agent fails an inspection, the principal terminates the project.
-We solve for the cheapest inspection policy that induces the agent to work until the project ends.
+We solve for the cheapest inspection policy that induces the agent to work continuously until the project ends.

+If the principal inspects more often, then the agent has stronger incentives to work: shirking will be detected sooner, and the project will be terminated before the agent can enjoy shirking for very long.
+Of course, inspecting more often is more costly for the principal.
+Thus, it is optimal for the principal to inspect just often enough so that the agent is willing to work.
+The question remains whether the timing of these inspections should be predictable or random.